 Do your design correspond with how you imaged it?

 Rethink?
-Explore new opportunities to optimize the experience?
+Explore new opportunities to optimize the experience?indicating

 To design an interactive book is a continuing design thinking process, where improvements is based on human feedback, user activity data, and user results.